 - Hockey.
-NHL.tv gives Dad access to games, play-by-play sportscasting, the choice of multiple viewing angles, and DVR-like controls that let him pause and rewind.
+NHL.TV gives Dad access to games, play-by-play sportscasting, the choice of multiple viewing angles, and controls that let him pause and rewind.

 - Soccer.
 Soccer doesn’t currently have its own streaming app, but Dad can access live streams of games with fuboTV.

 - Wrestling.
 For wrestling, the place to go is the WWE Network, which lets Dad watch unlimited matches, pay-per-views, and exclusive shows.

 34. Old-School Games

 Kick it old-school and outfit Dad’s game room with some low-tech fun like the Viper dartboard set.
 The pub-quality solid pine cabinet comes in a variety of finishes.
 It contains built-in scoreboards, a game manual, a set of steel-tipped darts, and a sisal fiber dartboard with a removable ring.
 Sisal fiber increases the “healing” power of the dartboard, thereby lengthening its lifespan.

 If Dad wants to keep an eye on his health while enjoying traditional smartwatch connectivity with other devices, give him a Fitbit Versa 2.
 It’s one of the best fitness trackers on the market.
 It tracks his heart rate and fitness and analyzes his sleep.
 Plus, it comes with all the features of a state-of-the-art smartwatch, giving him the ability to take phone calls and texts and play his music.
 And the built-in Alexa lets him check the weather, news, or scores and control his smart home with voice commands.